apache/spark/docs/sparkr.md

 </div>

 ## Running SQL Queries from SparkR
-A SparkR DataFrame can also be registered as a temporary table in Spark SQL and registering a DataFrame as a table allows you to run SQL queries over its data.
+A SparkDataFrame can also be registered as a temporary view in Spark SQL and that allows you to run SQL queries over its data.
-The `sql` function enables applications to run SQL queries programmatically and returns the result as a `DataFrame`.
+The `sql` function enables applications to run SQL queries programmatically and returns the result as a `SparkDataFrame`.

 <div data-lang="r"  markdown="1">
 {% highlight r %}
 # Load a JSON file
-people <- read.df(sqlContext, "./examples/src/main/resources/people.json", "json")
+people <- read.df("./examples/src/main/resources/people.json", "json")

-# Register this DataFrame as a table.
+# Register this SparkDataFrame as a temporary view.
-registerTempTable(people, "people")
+createOrReplaceTempView(people, "people")

 # SQL statements can be run by using the sql method
-teenagers <- sql(sqlContext, "SELECT name FROM people WHERE age >= 13 AND age <= 19")
+teenagers <- sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")
 head(teenagers)
 ##    name
 ##1 Justin